iamsvelagaleti/Mobigesture-Blogs/IVR Application Testing and Tools.md

-In order to manually test the application, the tester need to be place a call the the test servers and respond to the same repeated prompts and respond with all options to follow a test case scenario which is a tedious task.
+In order to manually test the application, the tester need to be place a call to the test servers and respond to the same repeated prompts and respond with all options to follow a test case scenario which is a tedious task.
 Thus, testing the IVR application is not only boring and stressful but also time taking.

 There are tools available in the market which in turn will ease the job of a tester.
 These automation tools, will emulate the behaviour of the call center environment and test the behaviour of the application.
 This emulation is so similar to the call center as it can resolve all the features like call pick-up, hang-up, respond, collect inputs etc.